Growing Wild Massachusetts

 growing wild

-DCR is Growing Wild for Pollinators by enhancing our landscapes to benefit pollinators and the environment.
-For the past few years, DCR staff have been installing pollinator gardens, managing meadows to enhance native plant diversity and converting portions of lawn into low mow zones.
-These habitats are installed and maintained following DCR’s Pollinator Habitats and Gardens Best Management Practices and with the support of DCR staff, partners and Friend’s groups.
+DCR is Growing Wild for Pollinators by expanding and enhancing our landscapes with native plants that support pollinators, wildlife, and the environment.
+These Managed Pollinator Habitats are throughout the DCR system and include Pollinator Gardens, Managed Meadows, and Low Mow Zones.
+Through selective seed and plant installation, and prescribed landscape management, these habitats are installed and maintained following DCR’s Pollinator Habitats and Gardens Best Management Practices and with the support of DCR staff, partners, and Friend’s groups.

 meadow